 Each year the Delaware County Master Gardener’s hold an educational lecture series “Monday’s in March”.
 These talks are designed to both educate and entertain anyone interested in gardening and growing.
 All programs are held at 7:00 p.m. at Our Savior Lutheran Church, 116 Guetzko Court in Manchester.
-The series this year will celebrate the twenty-second year of the project and promises to be filled with a lot of great information, instruction, and fun.
-The first lecture will be held on Monday, March 7, and will continue each Monday throughout the month with a different topic and speaker each night.
-All of the programs start at 7 pm at Our Savior Lutheran Church in Manchester.
+The series this year will celebrate the twenty-third year of the project and promises to be filled with a lot of great information, instruction, and fun.
+The first lecture will be held on Monday, March 6, and will continue each Monday throughout the month with a different topic and speaker each night.
 The public is invited, with a $2 donation taken at the door.
 Weather related cancellations will be announced on KMCH radio.

 Counties Main Menu

 - Families & Healthy Living